COSMIC: Data Efficient Instruction-tuning For Speech In-Context Learning: Introduction

 Recent developments in the field of natural language processing (NLP) have witnessed a surge in interest surrounding large language models (LLMs) \cite{brown2020language,touvron2023llama,anil2023palm} capable of contextualized learning.
 These models are often pre-trained on extensive corpora and exhibit remarkable proficiency in capturing intricate semantic relationships within language.
 The effectiveness of LLMs can be further augmented through in-context learning, a paradigm that focuses on adapting models to specific contextual nuances \cite{dong2022survey}.

 In the realm of speech processing, the acquisition of in-context learning capabilities has been a longstanding aspiration for researchers in the community \cite{wang2023can,hsu2023exploration}.
 Models dedicated to speech processing tasks, such as automatic speech recognition (ASR) and speech-to-text translation (S2TT), predominantly adhere to the supervised training paradigm \cite{rubenstein2023audiopalm,barrault2023seamlessm4t}.
 As a result, in order to train a speech model to accomplish a specific task, it is mandated to prepare a certain amount of paired speech-text data, which is not cost-effective.
 Even with self-supervision learning \cite{baevski2020wav2vec, hsu2021hubert}, the pre-trained models do not have any in-context learning capabilities as they still have to be further fine-tuned using supervised data to make it work for any particular tasks \cite{yang21c_interspeech}.
 We envision opportunities in advancing speech in-context learning by incorporating speech modality with the pre-trained foundation text LLMs, as these LLMs already exhibit in-context learning capabilities.
-Although some of the previous works \cite{fathullah2023prompting,lakomkin2023end,wang2023slm,yu2023connecting} validate the possibility to integrate the speech modality with LLMs, there have only been a limited number of attempts for in-context learning.
+Although some of the previous works \cite{fathullah2023prompting,lakomkin2023end,wang2023slm,yu2023connecting,wu2023decoder} validate the possibility of integrating the speech modality with LLMs, there have only been a limited number of attempts for in-context learning.
 Furthermore, an extensive evaluation of how the in-context abilities generalize to the speech domain has been missing.
-Inspired by instruction-following fine-tuning for visual-language models \cite{liu2023visual}, we extend our previous work \cite{wu2023decoder}, to also effectively bridge the gap between speech modality and the text LLM by using a small amount of instruction tuning data.
+Inspired by instruction-following fine-tuning for visual-language models \cite{liu2023visual}, we aim to develop speech in-context learning capability through minimal instruction tuning data.